 Deutsches Institut für Entwicklungspolitik / German Development Institute (DIE)

 Drought is one of the most “misunderstood” and most damaging natural hazards to human wellbeing and ecosystems alike.
 With climate change, even in a green country like Germany, drought challenges are visibly increasing.
 Global initiatives under the United Nations Convention to Combat Desertification (UNCCD) and climate change mitigation and adaptation under the Framework Convention on Climate Change (UNFCCC), both based in Bonn, support countries in their efforts to achieve drought resilience and adapt to climate change.
 But while many efforts need engagement at national levels and global organisations have to search for joint interests and compromises across nation members, most interventions to increase drought resilience have to start from the local level realities and need to be tailored to suit their local socio-ecological and economic environments.
 This is an obvious tension!
-This event will tease out options for integrating efforts by the ‘local communities’ and ‘global actors’ and how best to shape the interface between the two.
-During the event, we will:
+The event teased out options for integrating efforts by the ‘local communities’ and ‘global actors’ and how best to shape the interface between the two.
+During the event, we

-- launch a new book “drought challenges – policy options for developing countries”.
+- launched a new book “drought challenges – policy options for developing countries”.
 It provides numerous practical evidences of how countries can optimally combine early warning with early action through vulnerability assessments, preventive and remedial actions.

-- Engage with a high-level panel of experts from UN agencies located in Bonn (UNCCD, UNFCCC), the global network of local governments for sustainability (ICLEI), science (DIE) and the filmmaker (University Bonn) to discuss how global initiatives do or should be designed to help local communities, people and ecosystems to improve their resilience against droughts.
+- Engaged with a high-level panel of experts from UN agencies located in Bonn (UNCCD, UNFCCC), the global network of local governments for sustainability (ICLEI), science (DIE) and the filmmaker (University Bonn) to discuss how global initiatives do or should be designed to help local communities, people and ecosystems to improve their resilience against droughts.

 Hinweis / Please note